 Having said that if this is your first Cleanse and/or you're struggling a bit absolutely loosen up the rules.
 Better that you bring in some healthy snacks to help you complete (and enjoy!) the three days than you give up or find it stressful.
 This is not a fast or intended to be an endurance contest.
 Relax and do the Cleanse in a way that suits you and makes you feel nourished and cared for.

-You say to put half a banana in the smoothie/porridge but I don't want to have any sugar even from fruit, shall i just omit?
+You give the option of adding half a banana to the smoothie/porridge but I don't want to have any sugar even from fruit, shall I just omit?

-Yes just leave it out and maybe have some seeds or soaked nuts alongside the smoothie. or replace with some avocado and keep it pure keto!
-I suggest the banana to give the recipe a little bit of sweetness and to make it more substantial and because it contains hemp protein this will slow down the sugar release from the banana but absolutely feel free to omit if you prefer.
+Yes just leave it out and maybe have some seeds or soaked nuts alongside the smoothie. or replace with some avocado and keep it lower carb.
+I give the banana option to give the recipe a little bit of sweetness and to make it more substantial and because it contains hemp protein this will slow down the sugar release from the banana but absolutely feel free to omit if you prefer.

 Can I exercise on the Cleanse?

-Yes absolutely.
-Vigorous exercise that makes you sweat is also really helpful in the detox process because it releases heat shock proteins in the body.
-Keep vigorous exercise to early in the day though so that you don't disrupt your wind down time and sleep.
+You can but listen to your body.
+Vigorous exercise whilst cleansing is usually not recommended in Ayurveda as the focus should be on nurture and support, having said that exercise that makes you sweat can be helpful in the detox process because it releases heat shock proteins in the body.
+If you do decide to do vigorous exercise keep it to early in the day though so that you don't disrupt your wind down time and sleep.